 Young healthy men, with unexplained ED and only one variable in common (internet porn use), attempt multiple regimens and treatments with no success.
 The subjects remove the one variable they have in common and almost all experience the same results: remission of their medical condition.

 That’s an experiment with unequivocal results.
 This is empirical evidence.

-Conclusion: Does Science Support Porn as a Cause of Erectile Dysfunction?
+Science Supports Porn Use as a Cause of Erectile Dysfunction